 We are a community of anti-racist people that encourages the transformation of thought through collective learning, meaningful relationships, and community events.

-AREA, a community of anti-racist people, encourages the transformation of thought through collective learning, meaningful relationships, and community events.
+AREA is a volunteer led organization and a community of anti-racist people that encourages the transformation of thought through collective learning, meaningful relationships, and community events.
 AREA strives to bring about systemic change through providing opportunities for learning, dialogue and growth in challenging structural racism and in becoming anti-racist.

 To end racism.
 We will achieve racially equitable distribution of power across all systems so that all people of the community are celebrated, supported and valued.